Are you new to LinkedIn? Your competitors aren’t for sure.

-Or you are well into the league, having grown over time into an active user with tons of conversations, a truckload of connections, and other invitations pending.
+Or you are well into the league, has grown over time into an active user with tons of conversations, a truckload of connections, and other invitations pending.

 The question is; do you realize the full potential of the networking platform that stands strong with more than 600 million professionals and counting?

 With LinkedIn being acknowledged as the single most powerful B2B platform, the story is due for a solemn turn for most users.